taylorwanyama/Recommendation-system-project/README.md

 That's where this system comes in.
 It's a **recommendation engine** built specifically for beauty and health products.
 By understanding product details like names, categories, and reviews, it suggests personalized items, making the shopping experience smoother and more engaging for users.

 **Key achievements of this project include:**
-* **Mastering Web Data:** Successfully gathering product information from a dynamic e-commerce website.
+* **Mastering Web Scraping:** Successfully gathering product information from a dynamic e-commerce website.
 * **Data Cleaning:** Transforming messy, real-world data into a clean, usable format.
 * **Building a Content-based Recommendation system :** Creating a system that recommends products based on user input.